How Do I Get Rid of Pests in My Gutters?

 They keep this destructive cycle going by raising up generation after generation of home-eaters.

-Mosquitoes Lay Eggs in Gutters
+Mosquitoes in Gutters

 Mosquitoes aren't just an annoyance.
 They also spread West Nile virus, Chikungunya, yellow fever, and other diseases.
 Austin and San Antonio have a year-round population of mosquitoes.

 To counteract their peak breeding seasons, we recommend gutter cleaning around March and then again in September.